| Title: | The SpatialGraph Class and Utilities |

 vector of Feature Identifiers for lines to be reversed |

-does not refer to the line index within SG@e
+Note eID does not refer to the line index within SG@e, but to

 the Feature Identifiers, as extracted from